-Every FileMaker database file includes two system tables: FileMaker_Tables and FileMaker_Fields.
+Every FileMaker Pro database file includes these system tables: FileMaker_Tables, FileMaker_Fields, and FileMaker_BaseTableFields.
 For ODBC applications, these tables are included in the information returned by the catalog function SQLTables.
 For JDBC applications, these tables are included in the information returned by the DatabaseMetaData method getTables.
 The tables can also be used in ExecuteSQL functions.